-18.6 Disability Paid Medical Leave (PML)
+18.6 Paid Medical Leave (PML)

-Employees qualify for disability leave after completion of twenty-six (26) consecutive pay periods from the date of original appointment; provided, however, that employees Employees may be authorized up to forty (40) hours of non-accrued interim disability leavePML (for illness or injury) from the date of employment for the first twenty-six (26) pay periods; provided, however, that at the conclusion of the twenty-sixth (26th) pay period the interim disability leavePML shall terminate, including any unused amount.
-The total allowable paid disability leaveinterim PML for employees for work-related and non-work related disability illness/injury combined is forty (40) hours during the first year of employment.
+Employees may be authorized up to forty (40) hours of non-accrued interim PML (for illness or injury) from the date of employment for the first twenty-six (26) pay periods; provided, however, that at the conclusion of the twenty-sixth (26th) pay period the interim PML shall terminate, including any unused amount.
+The total allowable interim PML for employees for work-related and non-work related illness/injury combined is forty (40) hours during the first year of employment.